plestrada/news_and_names_network/README.md

-# Wrappler Wrapped: Temporal Variation in Network Metrics of Articles and Entities
+# Rappler Wrapped: Temporal Variation in Network Metrics of Articles and Entities

 ![Header](images/header.png)